juliuskunze/jaxnet/API.md

 shared_net = Sequential(layer, layer)
 ```

-## What is the primitive module?
+## How do modules work?

-`parameter` is the primitive module from which all modules are built,
+`parameter` is the primitive module from which all modules are built.
-defined with an initialization function:
+It is created from an initialization function:

 ```python
 scalar = parameter(lambda rng: np.zeros(()))